“It is far better to buy a wonderful company at a fair price than a fair company at a wonderful price.” -Warren Buffett

 - In fact, in the past year the seafood restaurant has grown its sales and profits by 50%!

-- If Joe wishes to purchase the restaurant with a strong sustainable growth profile which shows its strong competitive advantage, he should buy the Italian restaurant chain.
+- If Joe wishes to purchase the restaurant with a strong sustainable growth profile that demonstrates its competitive advantages, he should buy the Italian restaurant chain.

 - This is seen in examining the the historical growth rates of the two restaurants.